 But portfolio management is one of the most important, together with executing the process.

 And I am glad there is enough focus on this area.
-We invest for different reasons, we have different commitment levels, and we are at different stage of our lives.
+We invest for different reasons, we have different commitment levels, and we are at a different stages of our lives.

 It will also reduce your risk of ruin.